Fort Worth officers fatally shoot two men; one pointed gun, other grabbed gun: police

 The first was a man holding a gun in the 4200 block of Wiman Drive in east Fort Worth, the chief of the city’s police department, Eddie Garcia, said.
 People in the area, where a party was being held, had heard shots about midnight and summoned police.

 Officers confronted the suspect and ordered him to drop the gun, Garcia said.
-The suspect did not obey the commands and pointed his gun toward the officers, the chief said.
+The man did not obey the commands and pointed his gun toward the officers, the chief said.
 One or more officers shot the man to death.
+The Tarrant County Medical Examiner’s Office identified him as 25-year-old Emmitt Elijah Mayo, a local rap artist who performed under the name 88Dub.

 Four hours later, as officers were working at the Wiman Drive scene, a sport utility vehicle drove by multiple times at a high rate of speed.
 It appeared the driver was trying to hit officers standing near their vehicles, Garcia said.